urbanlab/griotte/docs/en/messages.rst

 then the variable `foo` will hold a hash variable with keys `bar`, `fizz`, `number`.

-With the `store.command.get` operation, sending in `store.command.get.foo` will trigger a `store.event.foo` message containing the `foo` variable value in the data variable.
+With the `storage.command.get` operation, sending in `storage.command.get.foo` will trigger a `storage.event.foo` message containing the `foo` variable value in the data variable.

-.. warning::  There are no atomic operations : if you get a value (`store.command.get`,
+.. warning::  There are no atomic operations : if you get a value (`storage.command.get`,
-              followed by a `store.event`), add a new key (`store.command.set`), and send it back, you might override another change that occured between the get and the set operation.
+              followed by a `storage.event`), add a new key (`storage.command.set`), and send it back, you might override another change that occured between the get and the set operation.